JonathanCasey/grand_trade_auto/docs/setup.md

 Note that in the above, if not on Windows, the semicolon `;` separator should be replaced with a colon `:`.

+This only works when opening the folder.
+If opened as part of a multi-folder project, the `"terminal.integrated.env.windows"` will not be applied.
+While not the most elegant, running
+`$env:PYTHONPATH = 'C:\path\to\repo\grand_trade_auto;' + $env:PYTHONPATH` will
+do the trick (the last part for the plus `+` sign and onwards can be omitted if it is not set at all yet).

 ### CircleCI